 The greatest witness against Tom Papania is Tom Papania!

 Court records reveal that Tom denied any past or present association with the Gambino family.
 He did in fact tell the truth (on this one issue he told the truth... there is doubt as to whether he told the truth about other issues of his trial).
 On an Internet forum one supporter of Tom made the claim that when Tom denied being a Gambino member he was doing so for reasons of secrecy -- to protect the Gambino family.
 This supporter is apparently unfamiliar with Tom's present-day "Christian" testimony.
 Tom today claims that he told the complete truth at his 1987 criminal trial (without telling people exactly what he said), a trial which, by the way, took place three years after Tom says he became a Christian.
 Tom says that the truth set him free.
 If supporters of Tom want to believe that Tom lied in 1987 they will have to contend with the belief that Tom lied under oath as a professing Christian -- a belief contrary to what Tom claims today!
-[UPDATE: Tom now claims that he lied at his 1987 trial to avoid a life sentence in prison.
+[UPDATE: Tom now claims that at his 1987 trial when he denied being a member of the mob he had lied in order to avoid a life sentence in prison.
 This newest revelation in his ever-evolving life testimony poses a new problem for him.
 For years Tom has testified to church groups and on audio and video productions that the truth set him free at his trial.
-Now he says he lied at that trial (he tells this lie in order to maintain the lie that he was a high ranking member of the Gambino family).
+Now he says he lied at that trial (he tells this newest lie in order to maintain the earlier lie that he was a high ranking member of the Gambino family).
 In actuality, Tom was friends with a bodyguard of Gambino boss Paul Castellano and that is how Tom secured his job as a bodyguard for the Atlanta restaurant owner and drug dealer Carl Coppola (who eventually fired Papania).
 A high ranking Gambino enforcer and close associate of Castellano would never be dispatched as a lowly bodyguard for a drug dealer and smut peddler.]

 This is the kind of information I have offered to people who have written to me seeking answers about Tom's credibility.
 For this reason Tom does not want people making contact with me.
 In the past he has told people with questions about his testimony not to write me, claiming that those who engage me in conversation are being abused and insulted with name calling and profanity.
 What a blatant lie!
 But we know that his words mean nothing.
 Just look at what he wrote in his last letter to me (at the top of this page):